 2. Under Canvas – Grand Canyon, Arizona

 Under Canvas is a luxury Arizona glamping resort located on 160 secluded acres of beautiful forest along historic Route 66.
-Sitting at the foot of Bill Williams Mountain, the comfortable tents and tipis sit in one of the largest Ponderosa pine forests in the world, close to the South Rim of the Grand Canyon is a timeless experience.
+Sitting at the foot of Bill Williams Mountain, the comfortable tents and tipis are in one of the largest Ponderosa pine forests in the world.
+Being so close to the South Rim of the Grand Canyon is a timeless experience.
 When the vistas are this wide, searching the skies becomes a favorite pastime.

 The Stargazer glamping tent option has its own viewing window above a king bed to stargaze at night.
-The ensuite bathroom in your tent includes a shower, sink, and toilet.
-A wood stove keeps the tent warm at night and a private deck allows you to enjoy the great outdoors.
+Additionally, the ensuite bathroom in your tent includes a shower, sink, and toilet.
+Together with a wood stove that keeps the tent warm, a private deck allows you to immerse in the outdoors.

-Most Grand Canyon visitors fly into Phoenix Sky Harbor Airport because it is the closest major international airport to the South Rim, the most visited part of the National Park.
+Most Grand Canyon visitors fly into Phoenix Sky Harbor Airport because it is the closest major international airport to the South Rim.
+2021 dates have been released: book for April 15th through October 25th.
 When you fly to your Arizona glamping resort, find cheap flights with Skyscanner.

 3. Moose Meadow Lodge – Waterbury, Vermont

 Amenities include jacuzzi spas, soft robes, luxurious soaps and shampoos, internet, breakfast, and much more.
 Nearby activities include endless trout fishing, hiking trails, complimentary snowshoes and sleds, mountain views, and endless wrap-around porches to take in the great outdoors.
 The cabins at this glamping resort come with full kitchens and outstanding views.
 When you stay at Moose Meadow, you’ll find great comfort and glamorous camping for all seasons.

 The closest airport to Waterbury is Burlington International Airport.
 Direct flight routes are available from major cities across the United States, including Chicago, New York, and Atlanta.

-4. Terra Glamping – East Hampton, New York
+4. Terra Glamping Resort – East Hampton, New York

-Glamping resorts tend to have amazing scenery, alongside luxurious facilities and a higher standard of camping accommodation.
+What glamping resorts tend to offer is amazing scenery alongside luxurious facilities and a higher standard of camping accommodation.
 But, you don’t always have to go far to find them.
 In fact, Terra Glamping’s East Hampton location is only two and a half hours from New York City.
-The site features 30 safari-style tents that are ideal for stargazing and exploring the boutiques and restaurants in the Hamptons.
+The site features 30 safari-style tents that are particularly ideal for stargazing, and for exploring the boutiques and restaurants in the Hamptons.
 Guests are treated to a queen-size memory foam mattress, down bedding, and furniture that wouldn’t look out of place in a luxury hotel room.